NanderTGA/woogedownload/README.md

 Any fixes will gladly be accepted.
 Please contact me at woozie#5981 on discord if you are interested in being a collaborator, then we'll talk about it.

+EDIT: We dont need any collaborators, we have too many...

 ## Disclaimer

 Unless stated otherwise, I am not the creator nor intellectual owner of a file on my downloads page.
 If you want a takedown of your file, contact me or other collaborators on our [discord](https://discord.gg/ekgkWewQxa).